step-security/github-actions-goat/docs/Solutions/RestrictOutboundTraffic.md

 For examples of real-world incidents in which credentials have been exfiltrated from CI/CD pipelines, refer to [Exfiltration of secrets from the CI/ CD pipeline](../Vulnerabilities/ExfiltratingCICDSecrets.md)

-## Tutorial
+## Tutorial (GitHub-hosted Runner)

-In this tutorial, you will use the step-security/harden-runner GitHub Action to audit and filter network traffic to prevent credential exfiltration.
+In this tutorial, you will use the `step-security/harden-runner` GitHub Action to audit and filter network traffic to prevent credential exfiltration.

-1. GitHub Action workflow files are in the `.github/workflows` folder of the repo.
-Browse to the [ci.yml](../../.github/workflows/ci.yml) file.
-Edit it using the GitHub website, and add the `step-security/harden-runner` GitHub Action as the first step.
+1. Browse to the [ci.yml](../../.github/workflows/ci.yml) file.
+Add the `step-security/harden-runner` GitHub Action as the first step.
 Commit the changes to `main` branch.

    ```yaml
    - uses: step-security/harden-runner@v2